 Instilling accountability requires the ability to document commitments, monitor progress and provide feedback to team members.
 Make sure you’ve got the process and tools in place to support meaningful accountability.
 Establishing measures and metrics to gauge progress on key goals and initiatives creates a natural line of sight between individual responsibility and organizational priorities.

 4.)
 Address Individual Shortfalls

-Sit down with the negligent individual and get an understanding, from the team member’s perspective, as to why specific expectations or commitments are not being met.
+Initiate a dedicated conversation with the negligent individual and get an understanding, from the team member’s perspective, as to why specific expectations or commitments are not being met.
 Determine how well this aligns with your observations and understanding of the situation.
 If the right tone has been established, ask open-ended questions and probe deeper to determine root causes and motives for the behaviour.

 5.)
 Share the Impact